About

 Licensed Social Worker

-Rabbi Larry Rothwachs, a licensed social worker, has served as rabbi at Congregation Beth Aaron in Teaneck, NJ since August 2002.
-Rabbi Rothwachs received degrees from the Azrieli School of Jewish Education and the Wurzweiler School of Social Work and is presently the Director of Professional Rabbinics at RIETS at Yeshiva University.
-He has significant experience providing treatment to couples and families and utilizes Emotionally Focused Therapy.
-Rabbi Rothwachs has specific interest in the treatment of eating disorders and relationship anxiety.
+Rabbi Rothwachs has served as rabbi at Congregation Beth Aaron in Teaneck, NJ since 2002.
+He holds degrees from the Azrieli School of Jewish Education and the Wurzweiler School of Social Work, and is presently the Director of Professional Rabbinics at RIETS at Yeshiva University.
+He utilizes Emotionally Focused Therapy with couples and families, with specific interest in eating disorders and relationship anxiety.